 The original Mercury logo includes a small man running along and whistling.
 He was known as the Mercury Man and featured as one of the early competitions where you could win a prize if you spotted him out and about town.

-Towards the end of 1985 a plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
-Mercury moved from 103.6 to 102.7 FM.
+A plan to group ILR stations together and BBC local stations together meant a change in the FM frequency.
+On the 22nd October 1985, Mercury moved from 103.6 to 102.7 FM.

 In 1990, Radio Mercury invested heavily in A.I.R.
 (Airport Information Radio).
 This was an AM station providing Flight & Travel News for passengers arriving by car at London's Heathrow & Gatwick Airports.
 The station didn't last for very long as it suffered from a lack of advertising and audience figures gauged inaccurately.
 For more information on A.I.R. please click here.